zijung/prezto/README.md

      more complicated setups, it is recommended that you back up your original configs and replace them with the provided prezto runcoms.

+  5. Modify $ZPREZTODIR in .zshrc if you changed it

-  4. Set Zsh as your default shell:
+  6. Set Zsh as your default shell:

      ```console
      chsh -s /bin/zsh
      ```

-  5. Open a new Zsh terminal window or tab.
+  7. Open a new Zsh terminal window or tab.

 ### Troubleshooting